Adolf von Henselt: Life

 To some ears, Henselt's playing combined Franz Liszt's sonority with Hummel's smoothness.
 It was full of poetry, remarkable for his use of extended chords and technique.
 His cantabile playing was highly regarded.
 "Find out the secret of Henselt's hands," Liszt told his pupils.
 Once he commented on the lengths Henselt took to achieve his famous legato, saying, "I could have had velvet paws like that if I had wanted to."
 Henselt's influence on the next generation of Russian pianists was immense.
 Henselt's playing and teaching greatly influenced the Russian school of music, developing from seeds planted by John Field.
 Sergei Rachmaninoff held him in very great esteem, and considered him one of his most important influences.

 He excelled in his own works and in those of Carl Maria von Weber and Frédéric Chopin.
 His Piano Concerto in F minor, Op.
 16 was once frequently played in Europe, and of his many valuable studies, the Étude in F-sharp major Si oiseau j'étais, was very popular.
 At one time Henselt was second to Anton Rubinstein in the direction of the Saint Petersburg Conservatory.

-However, despite his relatively long life, Henselt ceased nearly all composition by the age of thirty.
-The reasons are unclear.
+Despite his relatively long life, Henselt ceased nearly all composition by the age of thirty, for reasons that are unclear.
 Chronic stage fright, bordering on paranoia, caused him to withdraw from concert appearances by age thirty-three.